stevenharman/stevenharman.net-octopress/source/_posts/2012-05-08-from-testing-to-test-first-to-test-driven.markdown

 [Scott Bellware][bellware] also contributed much insight, forcing me to really think about what I hoped to gain from writing tests.

-Those conversations help to crystallized it for me: the root cause of the pain was not the tests, but the design of the code under test.
+Those conversations help to crystallize it for me: the root cause of the pain was not the tests, but the design of the code under test.
 I had been doing test-_first development_, not test-**driven design**.